cockroachlabs-field/crdb-local-k8s-multi-region-kubedoom/README.md

 # CockroachDB Multi-Cloud Demo (Local k3d)

 ## Install k3d on your Mac
 To run a multi regional CockroachDB locally on a Macbook you need something that will enable you to run Kubernetes locally.
 In this demo I will use k3d.
 To install k3d run the following command.
+You will need plenty of CPU and Memory to run the three replicas per region, but you cloud lower these to two node per region if you like to still achieve the same affect.

 ```
 wget -q -O - https://raw.githubusercontent.com/k3d-io/k3d/main/install.sh | bash